hansemannn/cspec-titanium-hyperloop-modules/README.md

 # CSPEC 3 - Hyperloop modules in Titanium Mobile

-This [CSPEC](https://github.com/appcelerator/cspec) is for standardizing around Titanium MObile modules built with Hyperloop.
+This [CSPEC](https://github.com/appcelerator/cspec) proposes a standard for Titanium Mobile modules built with Hyperloop.

 ## Audience